omarcostahamido/PVM/README.md

 ## Development

 ### Logs
-`pvm.py` would generate logs during execution, which will be stored in the `log/` directory under the working directory of PVM.
-It would be created if it doesn't exist yet.
+Logs will be recorded by `pvm.py` during execution.
+These will be stored in the `log/` folder, within the install directory of `PVM` on the Raspberry Pi device.
+This folder will be created if it doesn't exist yet.

 Name convention for each log file is `{:%Y-%m-%d %H:%M:%S}.log`